Mental health, wellbeing and coronavirus

 As the pandemic increasingly begins to affect their daily lives, it’s important children have trusted adults to talk to and share their feelings with.
 Check out our blog on how to talk to young people about coronavirus.

-Some of the below information is aimed at parents and carers, but lots of this information will also be useful for Girlguiding volunteers working with young people.
+Much of the below information is aimed at parents and carers, but lots of it will also be useful for Girlguiding volunteers working with young people.

 Government guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus (Covid-19) outbreak: Government advice to help adults with caring responsibilities look after the mental health and wellbeing of children or young people, including those with additional needs and disabilities, during the coronavirus (Covid-19) outbreak.